 In the workplace, one of the biggest benefits of mobile use is increased employee freedom and flexibility.
 With mobile devices, company staff can work anywhere, anytime – enabling them to decide how, when and where they can best work and deliver results.

-Productivity therefore is no longer limited to one office location.
+Mobile workforce productivity therefore is no longer limited to one office location.
 People can create and edit documents on the go remotely, respond to customer queries anywhere, or make business decisions on the run.

 Having the flexibility to work anywhere lets staff create a better work, life balance – resulting in happier, more engaged and more productive employees.